ene-h/Ken3S/src/site/notes/Matchups/Elena.md

 - Lots of overheads
 - Back roundhouse (big wheel kick) is +4, and dodges throw
 - It's harder for Elena to parry stuff like fireballs, because of her moving hurtboxes in her neutral stance
-- Whiffpunish neutral and back roundhouse with sweep (or raw super if you're nice with it)
+- Whiff-punish neutral and back roundhouse with sweep (or raw super if you're nice with it)
-- Elena might want to poke a lot with stand forward, whiffpunish with crouch forward xx shippu
+- Elena might want to poke a lot with stand forward, whiff-punish with crouch forward xx shippu

 > [!danger]- Raw Shippu punish
 >  Far fierce